exalearn/EXARL/README.md

 * Python 3.7
 * The environment framework is built of [OpenAI Gym](https://gym.openai.com)
 * Additional python packages are defined in the setup.py
-* For now, we assumes you are running at the top directory
+* For now, we assume you are running at the top directory

 ## Directory Organization
 ```